Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Methodology

 \subsection{Benchmarks}

-We use quantum circuits with 6 to 25 qubits from QasmBench, Qiskit, Cirq, and Qualcs~\cite{qasmbench,qiskit,cirq_developers_2020_4064322,qulacs}.
-We use arithmetic quantum circuits such as Adders, Multipliers, Quantum Fourier Transform (\texttt{QFT}), Quantum Phase Estimation (\texttt{QPE}).
-These circuits are used as subroutines for factorization, chemistry simulation, and quantum search algorithms.
-Table~\ref{table:benchmarks} summarizes key parameters for these circuits such as the number of qubits and gate counts.
-Moreover, we use near-term quantum algorithms such as Quantum Approximate Optimization Algorithm (\texttt{QAOA}) and Bernstein Vazirani (\texttt{BV})~\cite{qaoa,bernsteinvazirani}.
-These algorithms can be run on existing noisy quantum computers~\cite{qaoa1,noisy_variational_simulation}.
+We utilize quantum circuits ranging from 6 to 25 qubits from QasmBench, Qiskit, Cirq, and Qualcs.
+We include arithmetic operations like Adders, Multipliers, Quantum Fourier Transform (\texttt{QFT}), and Quantum Phase Estimation (\texttt{QPE}).
+Additionally, we employ near-term quantum algorithms such as Quantum Approximate Optimization Algorithm (\texttt{QAOA}) and Bernstein-Vazirani (\texttt{BV})~\cite{redqaoa,tomesh2022supermarq,smith2023clifford,informr}.

-To rigorously evaluate the accuracy and speedup of \qtree, we use Quantum Supremacy (\texttt{QSC}) and Quantum Volume (\texttt{QV}) circuits.
-These circuits are non-trivial to simulate due to lack of structure. \texttt{QSC} and \texttt{QV} circuits are also used to benchmark quantum hardware.
-For example, to compute the Quantum Volume, \texttt{QV} circuits are run on both the simulator and the real hardware wherein output from a simulator is used as a reference.
-Unfortunately, with increasing qubits, noisy \texttt{QV} simulations require exponentially longer time compared to ideal simulations. \qtree can help speed up such noisy simulations.
+To assess the accuracy and speedup of \qtree, we employ Quantum Supremacy (\texttt{QSC}) and Quantum Volume (\texttt{QV}) circuits.
+These circuits lack structure, making them challenging to simulate.
+They are also used for benchmarking quantum hardware.
+For instance, \texttt{QV} circuits are run on both the simulator and real hardware to compute Quantum Volume, using the simulator output as a reference.
+Table~\ref{table:benchmarks} summarizes the key parameters for these circuits.

+{\textbf{Why BV as a benchmark?}} BV relies on Clifford gates and can be efficiently simulated under Pauli noise using stabilizer simulations.
+However, the number of gates in BV increases linearly with the number of qubits, which means that when using the state vector simulation, the memory required to store quantum states scales much faster than computation, posing a challenge for TQSim.
+Moreover, BV's single-bit output makes it highly susceptible to simulation errors.
+Thus, \textit{BV is the worst-case benchmark for assessing TQSim's ability to balance accuracy and computational reuse}.